 Doesn't it open the door to mishandling?

-Doesn't it open the door to why were the blackberries destroyed and why why blackberry doesn't it open the door to at least a grand jury being engaged here?
+Doesn't it open the door to at least a grand jury being engaged here?

-And here's and here's what I'm also hearing.
+And here's what I'm also hearing.

 Here's what I'm hearing.

-If in fact the Attorney General does his job, because I'm complaining we don't have equal justice under the law.
+If, in fact, the Attorney General does his job, because I'm complaining we don't have equal justice under the law.

 I'm complaining that this is a two-tier justice system.

-I'm complaining that these matters would have put me in jail, even if I had you as the best attorney on earth, you couldn't have saved me.
+Even if I had you as the best attorney on earth, you couldn't have saved me.

 Why was there not a grand jury involvement there?